tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 LoadBalancing Samples
 =====================

-This is a couple of example Kubernetes deployment YAML files that show two approaches to deploying applications behind a load balancering solution.
+This repo has a couple of example Kubernetes deployment YAML files that show two approaches to deploying applications behind a load balancing solution.

-The first solution uses the native Kubernetes load balancing service solution.
+The first solution uses the native Kubernetes load balancing service and uses port remapping.

-The second solution uses an external load balancer solution which is installed separately.
+The second solution uses an external load balancing solution which is installed separately and uses path mapping and rewrites.

 Dependencies
 ------------
 Before you attempt this example, please ensure you have done the following: -
-- That you have installed Helm (helm) and the Kubernetes client (kubectl)
+- You have installed Helm (helm) and the Kubernetes client (kubectl)
-- Logged into a terminal window that will allow you to do deployments to a valid K8 cluster
+- You have logged into a (Unix) terminal window that will allow you to do deployments to a valid K8s cluster
-- Have your Kubernetes context set to a system you have permission to deploy to
+- You have your Kubernetes' context set to a system that you have permission to deploy to

-- This has only been tested with Kubernetes server version 1.19.7.
-Lower versions may require changes for solution 2, depending on the ingress support API provided.
-A version of this approach is given in solution 2.1 - although it has not been validated and may need additional changes for different K8s versions.
+Note: These solutions have only been tested with Kubernetes server version 1.19.7.
+Lower versions may require changes for solution 2, depending on the type of ingress support API provided.
+A version of this alternative approach is given in solution 2.1 (`load-balancer-solution2_1.yaml`) - although it has not been validated and may need additional changes for different K8s versions.

 Running Solution 1
 ------------------
-This solution uses Kubernete's default LoadBalancing endpoint support to provide load balancing based on a port mapping solution.
+This solution uses Kubernete's default LoadBalancing endpoint support to provide load balancing based on a port mapping support.

-To run this solution please do the following...
+To run this solution please do the following steps.

-You only need to do this first part if you are changing your Kubernetes configuration...
+You only need to do this first step if you are changing your Kubernetes configuration...

     % kubectl config get-contexts
     % kubectl config use-context <default>
     % kubectl config current-context

-Once you have setup the client to point to the desired Kubernetes server, please do the following...
+Once you have setup the client to point to the desired Kubernetes server, please run the following...

     % kubectl delete all --all -n logicapp-dev; \
         kubectl delete namespace logicapp-dev; \
         kubectl create -f load-balancer-solution1.yaml
     % kubectl get all -n logicapp-dev

-If everything has worked, then this will generate output like the following...
+If everything has worked as expected, then this will generate output like the following...

     mac:LoadBalancer bob$ kubectl get all -n logicapp-dev NAME                                           READY   STATUS    RESTARTS   AGE